AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI19/01.requirements-engineering/Readme.md

-# USEI03 - Calculation of Total Production Time for Items
+# USEI19 - Topological Sort of Project Activities

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Product Manager, I want to calculate the total production time that all Items take.
+As a Product Manager, I want to query and update inventory levels efficiently, ensuring no stock falls below the reserved amount, to maintain proper inventory control.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->Each item is subject to a series of sequential operations (e.g., cutting, drilling, polishing) which are carried out by specific workstations.

->The production time of an item is the sum of the execution times for all operations performed on that item.
+>The system must ensure that inventory levels are managed effectively.
+It should allow for deductions from stock only if the remaining quantity does not fall below the reserved amount.

->Each workstation has an operation it performs (from workstations.csv), and a specific execution time for that operation.
+>Operations attempting to deduct inventory below the reserved level must be rejected with an appropriate notification to the user.performs (from workstations.csv), and a specific execution time for that operation.

 **From the client clarifications:**